Exceptional Student and Elementary Education

 Students interested in teaching at the elementary level without certification for exceptional student education should review the Elementary Education Major section of this catalog.

 Students interested in teaching at the middle or secondary level will complete their baccalaureate degrees in the discipline and are encouraged to earn the Professional Education Minor.
 The Professional Education Minor is designed for content majors to complete the requirements for a temporary middle or secondary certification in Florida.
-Coursework meets the requirement of the Professional Training Option (PTO) and is consistent with the program requirements of Florida Department of Education.
-For additional information review the Professional Education Minor section of this catalog
+Coursework meets the requirement of the Professional Training Option (PTO) and is consistent with the program requirements of the Florida Department of Education.
+For additional information review the Professional Education Minor section of this catalog.

 Students interested in teaching Science or Math at the middle or secondary level will complete one of 5 UWF-Teach programs (Biology, Chemistry, Environmental Science, Mathematics, or Physics).
 For additional information review the undergraduate degrees in the catalog.

 Requirements for teacher education programs may change due to legislative mandates.
 Therefore, the actual program requirements may differ from those listed in the catalog.
-Candidates must inquire with the Director or an advisor in the School of Education (SOE) to obtain the most current program requirements.
+Candidates must inquire with the Dean or an advisor in the School of Education (SOE) to obtain the most current program requirements.
 Students seeking initial certification must be degree-seeking.

-Fingerprinting may be required for any placement in a school (including the field experience associated with EDF 1005 Introduction to Education).
+Fingerprinting may be required for any placement in a school (including the field experience associated with EDF 1005 Introduction to Education ).
 The Student Affidavit and Fingerprinting Application may be required before any student can be placed in a school for Field Experiences or Student Teaching.
 Forms are available from the local school districts.

 Admission to Teacher Education